pink-room/pinkroom-inprogress/README.md

 ### Installing

-This assumes you already have Node.js installed on your machine.
+This assumes you already have Node.js and SASS installed on your machine.

 1. Clone the repo.
 2. Run `npm install`.